thebaldgeek/thebaldgeek.github.io/L-Band.md

 This is from a French dispatch operator to a tanker that was towing 3 Rafael fighter aircraft around Tahiti.
 Since L-Band is from the ground to the aircraft, you will also see 'commands' given to flight crews for course changes, or even future flights, so you will know about a flight plan before it is flown.
 Here is one such example:
 `-06-21UTCAES:AE07EAGES:022.50107A!H1C-#MDWXR/ID50107A,RCH240,AJZF102SD173/MR3,11/MTKHMN,1610,TAFKHMN221610ZVRB06KT9999FEW240QNH3016INST26C-AUTORESPONSEBASEDONAVAILABLEDATA-CONTACTC2AGENCYFORADDITIONALINFO9FAD`
-Here we see RCH240 being instructed to flight to KHMN.
+Here we see RCH240 being instructed to fly to KHMN.

 There is more, but I will save it for the Military page (when I get to writing it).

 ## Building the hardware ##
 Some people build, some people buy their antennas.
 With L-Band, you can do either.

 Here is a selection of L-Band antennas that I have used at some point in time:

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/PXL_20210418_192625210.jpg" height="580">

 At the front we have the RTL-SDR v1 patch.
 Next is the V2 patch, then a prototype of the 3D printed helix and then a second prototype.